Chicago is very lucky to be so diverse. In exploring the city, it is important that there is a guide letting you all the insider secrets of an area.

 Uptown is one of Chicago's most ethnically diverse neighborhoods.
 And be sure to check out Little Saigon on Argyle Street, the center of Vietnamese culture in Uptown.
 For a bit of history, be sure to visit both the Vietnam War Museum and also Graceland Cemetery, which is the final resting place of many famous persons.

+The borders of Uptown are Foster to the north, Montrose and Irving Park to the south, Lake Michigan to the east, and Ravenswood and Clark to the west.
 The Vietnamese culture is known here by all the restaurants dedicated to Vietnamese cuisine.
 With Pho 888 and New Saigon, there are many restaurants that will satisfy all palettes.
 Uptown ---------------------------------------------------------------------------------

 Armour Square, Chicago, IL